hash6iron/powadcr/README.md

 About POWADCR Device.
 -----
-In this section we are going to describe parts to be needed to ensamble a PowaDCR.
+In this section we are going to describe parts to be needed to assemble the PowaDCR device.

-**Bill of material
+**Bill of material**
 + Main board: ESP32 Audiokit by AI-Thinker technology : https://docs.ai-thinker.com/en/esp32-audio-kit (Possible buy site.
 Alliexpress)
 + Color LCD 3.5" 400x380 pixels.
 Resistive TouchScreen - TJC4832T035 _ 011 resistive (low priced but possible to discontinued and replaced by TJC4832T135 _ 011C capacitive or TJC4832T135 _ 011R resistive)
 + Cable XH2.5 to dupont to connecto LCD to the extended port of ESP32 Audiokit